Federal Financial Supervisory Authority: The role of the BaFin in law enforcement

 BaFin is in effect a law enforcement agency and can initiate legal action.
 It has the right, when it discovers a crime or even the suspicion of a crime, in particular insider trading, market manipulation, illegal operation of banking, financial fraud, or incitement to establish stock exchange speculation, to forward them to law enforcement authorities.
 BaFin also has the power to remove the top leaders of a bank, suspend shareholders' voting rights or appoint an outside supervisor to oversee management.

 In the past, BaFin has hardly ever made use of its enforcement powers and typically resolved issues discreetly with any bank.
 Notably, the agency appointed special representatives with executive authority to help to run the European arm of VTB Bank (2022) and the German unit of Ziraat Bank (2022).

 In 2016, BaFin opened a new office dedicated to corporate whistleblowers, aiming to encourage more business insiders to expose wrongdoing.
 The new office centralizes the collection of details from whistleblowers and follows a special protocol to ensure identities are kept secret.
 It can also be contacted anonymously under the procedure.

 In March 2025, BaFin issued a supervisory notice addressing the risks of circumvention transactions in the context of anti-money laundering and counter-terrorism financing.
 These are transactions deliberately structured to bypass legal, regulatory, or contractual obligations - often by obscuring the true origin of funds or misrepresenting the parties involved.
 The document emphasized that financial institutions must apply enhanced due diligence measures when dealing with transactions that may obscure the economic background or geographical origin of funds.
 Notably, BaFin noted Iran-related transactions as a particular area of concern, given the potential for such dealings to bypass international sanctions regimes.
 This focus is informed in part by findings of the Financial Action Task Force (FATF), which has repeatedly cited Iran for systemic deficiencies in countering money laundering and the financing of terrorism.
 Iran is the only country specifically mentioned in the notice, and the central message is a call for heightened scrutiny and oversight of transactions potentially linked to Iranian trade.

+Governance

+BaFin is a public law organisation staffed by German lifetime civil servants (Beamte) and regular employees.
+Its actions are governed by German administrative law and subject to judicial review by the Administrative Courts.

+Its activities are funded by fees and levies paid by the regulated community.
+The fee and levy regime is governed by Part 5 of the BaFin Establishment Act (FinDAG).

+Information received by BaFin in the exercise of its public functions is subject to statutory confidentiality regimes.
+See, for example, section 9(1) and (4) of the Banking Act (KWG) for a confidentiality regime and disclosure gateways (which is also applied with modifications by section 6 of the Payment Services Act (ZAG)).